Feds to Examine Effective Ways to Reduce Distracted Driving Accidents

 Locally, the District of Columbia is the only jurisdiction that has a law on the books addressing distracted driving, as it is illegal to drive while talking on a hand-held cellphone.
 However, the Maryland legislature recently passed a bill to ban texting while driving and that law will be effective October 1, 2009.
 It is expected that local governments will face increasing pressure to pass legislation to address these issues and attempt to decrease the alarming rate of injury and death on the highways caused by distracted driving.

-If you or a loved one is seriously injured as a result of a driver's negligence and you suspect distracted driving played a role, you should consult a lawyer immediately so he or she can begin to uncover what the negligent driver was doing immediately before the crash.
+If you or a loved one is seriously injured as a result of a driver's negligence and you suspect distracted driving played a role, you should consult a reputable Silver Spring car accident lawyer immediately so he or she can begin to uncover what the negligent driver was doing immediately before the crash.
 At Goldberg Finnegan, we have experience with such cases and we would be happy to help you or your family.